tenpy/tenpy/doc/literature.rst

 :cite:`cirac2020` is a recent, broad review of MPS and MPS with a focus on analytical theorems.
 :cite:`stoudenmire2012` reviews the use of DMRG for 2D systems.
 :cite:`cirac2009` discusses the different groups of tensor network states.
+:cite:`vanderstraeten2019` is a great review on tangent space methods for infinite, uniform MPS.

 Algorithm developments